 After the workshop, you will enjoy the lunch you will have prepared.
 Following lunch, you will have the opportunity to admire the Villa’s splendid garden and take a stroll along the sea.

-Contact us to book a private cooking class with Marta, we will let you know about our availabilities and answer any questions you may have.
+Contact us to book a private cooking class with Marta, we will let you know about our availability and answer any questions you may have.